 Job alternation compensation

-Persons taking a job alternation leave are entitled to a compensation equal to 70 % or 80% of the unemployment allowance to which they would be entitled were they unemployed.
-For those who have an employment history of at least 25 years, the compensation is 80% of the unemployment allowance.
+Persons taking a job alternation leave are entitled to a compensation equal to 70 % of the unemployment allowance to which they would be entitled were they unemployed.
+20 years of work history is required.

 Unemployment fund members can apply to their fund.
 Their compensation is calculated on the basis of the earnings-related unemployment allowance.